chef/okta_aws/README.md

 # Okta AWS tool

-This tool is for accessing the AWS API for an AWS account you normally log into via okta.
+This tool is for accessing the AWS API for AWS accounts you normally log into via okta.
 Normally, when you log in to an account via okta, you are assigned an IAM role, and don't have an actual user within AWS.
 This means you don't have any API keys you can use to access the AWS API via the command